casper-ecosystem/cep-78-enhanced-nft/docs/tutorials/getting-started/interacting-with-NFTs.md

 This command will return a deploy hash that you can query using `casper-client get-deploy`.
 Querying the deploy allows you to verify execution success, but you will need to use the `balance_of` entry point to verify the account's balance as shown [below](#invoking-the-balance_of-entry-point).

 ### Transferring NFTs using Wasm

-Below is an example of a `casper-client` command that uses the `transfer` Wasm to transfer ownership of an NFT from one user to another.
+This example uses the `transfer_call.wasm` session code to transfer ownership of an NFT from one user to another.

 - `casper-client put-deploy -n http://localhost:11101/rpc --chain-name "casper-net-1" --payment-amount 5000000000 -k ~/secret_key.pem --session-path ~/casper/enhanced-nft/client/transfer_session/target/wasm32-unknown-unknown/release/transfer_call.wasm`